ztyyLV/barcode-reader-docs-mobile/programming/android/samples/speed.md

 **The barcode format**

-## BarcodeFormat

-The barcode reader will try all the preset barcode formats until it finds as many barcodes as the expected value.
-Supporting more barcode formats will definitely improve the read rate of your app on unknown usage scenarios.
-However, the reading speed will be sharply declined as well.
-If the supporting scope of your app is confirmed, please make sure to set the barcode format parameter exactly the same as your scope.
-This can save your computing resource to the greatest extent and help your app on improving its decoding speed.
+The barcode reader will switch between the preset barcode formats until it finds as many barcodes as the expected value.
+Supporting more barcode formats will benefit the coverage of your app but at the same time be negative on the reading speed.
+Please confirm that you have set the supporting barcode formats exactly the same as your expected usage scenario.
+So that you can enable your app to reach the balance between speed and coverage.

-## LocalizationModes
+## Parameter Control

-The Barcode Reader has several different barcode localization methods.
-Users can set the localization modes via the parameter `LocalizationModes`.
-The selection of localization mode can effectively improve the decoding speed.
+**LocalizationModes**

+**BinarizationModes**

+**ColourConversionModes**

 ## Templates

-### For single barcode scanning

-### For single barcode continuous scanning
+**For single barcode scanning**

-### For general usage
+**For general usage**